cmotta2016/terraform-gce-openshift/README.md

 ```

 Install Openshift (run next commands on Bastion Node)
 1. Create inventory using template file
+If you want to use Let's Encrypt certificates, read Openshift_files/letsencrypt_certs
+Inventory file use Google Bucket to registry storage.
+Create one on Google Storage and update inventory file with name of Bucket.

 2. Run prerequisites playbook
 ```